-Baroida itself was one of the first coffee farms in the area and much of the coffee planted by the small producers of the Tairora Project actually originally came from seeds obtained at the Baroida Estate.
+Baroida itself was one of the first coffee farms in the area, and much of the coffee planted by other smaller producers around the farm came from seeds obtained at the Baroida Estate.

-In 1965, Ben followed the the government’s encouragement to plant coffee, which thrived in this micro-climate.
-Ben owned Baroida until 1979 when he sold the land to a trust, but Ben’s son, Nichol, stayed to manage.
-Nichol managed the operation until 1991 when he left to work on other projects.
-In 1997 he bought the land back, but, in those 6 short years while Nichol was gone, the farm had been mismanaged and had fallen into disrepair.
-Fortunately, the Colbran family immediately started to turn things around, all the while helping to create positive livelihoods for a lot of the local producers around the farm.
-In 2005 Nichol's son Chris moved back to the farm to work on many of the projects, in particular the cherry-purchasing Tairora project and the parchment-purchasing Lamari project.
-Chris's wife Melody has also been an integral part of the Colbran farm and, among many other contributions, she has helped build a local school for the community.
+In 1965, Ben followed the government’s encouragement to plant coffee, which thrived in this micro-climate.
+Ben owned Baroida until 1979, when he sold the land to a trust with Ben’s son Nichol remaining to manage.
+Nichol managed the operation until 1991, when he left to work on other projects.
+In 1997, Nichol bought the land back, but, in the six years he was gone, the farm had fallen into disrepair.
+Fortunately, the Colbran family immediately started to turn things around, all the while helping to create positive livelihoods for the local producers around the farm.
+In the last 10 years, Nichol's son Chris, along with his wife Melody and his brother Rhett, have also become integral to the operation.
+In addition to the Colbrans, now in their third generation on the farm, there are more than two dozen key employees with years of experience who make the coffee possible.

-Varieties: Typica, Bourbon, Arusha, MondoNovo
+Varieties: Typica, Bourbon, Arusha